ripswingsoff/ripswingsoff/README.md

-# Pater, Domine, quaeso, ignosce mihi; tumor sum et peccator.
+# Pater, Domine, oro, ignosce mihi; superbia plenus sum, tumor huius mundi.

 <!--
 **ripswingsoff/ripswingsoff** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.